-- How do the present surroundings contribute to our understanding and appreciation of the historic asset today? - Thinking about when the historic asset was first built and developed: - what were its physical, functional and visual relationships with other structures/ historic assets and natural features? - what topographic or earlier features influenced its location? - what was its relationship to the surrounding landscape/streetscape? - was it constructed to take advantage of significant views or to be a part of a significant view?
-Although there may be a 360 degree view, some areas of the view may be more significant than others. - Thinking about changes since the historic asset was built: - has its function or use changed? - what changes have happened to the surrounding landscape/streetscape? - have changes happened because of changes to the historic asset or to its historical setting? - has the presence of the historic asset influenced changes to the landscape, for example, where a monument has been used as a marker in the layout of a field enclosure? - has the presence of the historic asset influenced the character of the surrounding landscape/streetscape? - have historic and designed views to and from the historic asset changed? - Thinking about the original layout of the historic asset and its relationship to its associated landscape: - were these relationships designed or accidental? - how did these relationships change over time? - how do these relationships appear in the current landscape; are they visual or buried features?
+"•How do the present surroundings contribute to our understanding and appreciation of the historic asset today?

+•Thinking about when the historic asset was first built and developed:

+O what were its physical, functional and visual relationships with other structures/historic assets and natural features? o what topographic features influenced its location? o what was its relationship to the surrounding landscape?

+O was it constructed to take advantage of significant views?
+Although there may be a 360 degree view, some areas of the view may be more significant than others.

+•Thinking about changes since the historic asset was built:

+O has its function changed?

+O what changes have happened to the surrounding landscape? o have changes happened because of changes to the historic asset?

+O has the presence of the historic asset influenced changes to the landscape, for example, where a monument has been used as a marker in the layout of a field enclosure?

+O have historic and designed views to and from the historic asset changed?

+•Thinking about the original layout of the historic asset and its relationship to its associated landscape:

+O were these relationships designed or accidental? o how did these relationships change over time?

+O how do these relationships appear in the current landscape; are they visual or buried features?

+•Are there other significant factors, such as historical, artistic, literary, place name or scenic associations, intellectual relationships (for example, to a theory, plan or design), or sensory factors that can be vital to understand the historic asset and its setting?